jasoncui/jasoncui.github.io/_drafts/DCs-road-to-become-a-startup-hub.md

 ![DC2]({{ site.url }}/public/dc2.jpg){: .center-image }

-*This post was inspired by a series of essays published by Paul Graham on the idea of startup hubs.*
+*Paul Graham has published a [wonderful series of essays](http://paulgraham.com/articles.html) on the topic of startup hubs.
+The following elaborates on his ideas, their validity, and applicability to the DC tech scene.*

 [How to Be Silicon Valley](http://paulgraham.com/siliconvalley.html)